SymfonyCasts/symfony5/sfcasts/ep5-security/access-control.md

 We've talked a lot about authentication, the process of logging in things that work.
 We now can log in.
 In fact, I'm already logged in.
 Whoo.
 So let's get our first dose of authorization.
 That's where you deny access to different parts of our site.
-The easiest way to deny access is actually right inside of config, packages, security that Yemen it's via access control Took it out on uncomment.
+The easiest way to deny access is actually right inside of `config/packages/security.yaml` it's via `access_control:` Took it out on uncomment.
 This first access control right here,

 The path is a regular expression.
-So this basically says if you were out, starts with /admin, so /admin or /admin star, then only allow access at the user has role_admin.
+So this basically says if URL, starts with `/admin`, so `/admin` or `/admin*`, then only allow access at the user has ROLE_ADMIN.
 We'll talk more about roles in a second, but our user does not have that role.
 So let's try to go to a URL.
 Let's try to go to a URL that matches this path.
-We actually do have a small admin section on our site, which we can get to by going to /admin.
-So let's try it, make sure you're logged in, logged in and go to /admin and access denied.
-We get kicked out with a 4 0 3 air
+We actually do have a small admin section on our site, which we can get to by going to `/admin`.
+So let's try it, make sure you're logged in, logged in and go to `/admin` and access denied.
+We get kicked out with a 403 error

-[inaudible]

 On production.
-You can customize what the 4 0 3 error page looks like in addition to customizing what the 4 0 4 error page it looks like.
+You can customize what the 403 error page looks like in addition to customizing what the 404 error page it looks like.
 All right.
 So let's talk about this roll stuff here.
-So very simply open up your user class source entity, user dot PHP.
-Here's how this works.
-The moment that we log in Symfony calls this get roles, method.
-This is part of user interface.
+So very simply open up your `User` class `src/Entity/User.php` Here's how this works.
+The moment that we log in Symfony calls this `getRoles()`, method.
+This is part of `UserInterface`.
 We return an array of whatever roles this user should have.
-The make user command generated this in such a way that we always have at least one role called role_user
+The `make:user` command generated this in such a way that we always have at least one role called `ROLE_USER`

-[inaudible].

-So, as a reminder, this rules property is an array property that stores as JSON in the database.
+So, as a reminder, this `$roles` property is an array property that stores as JSON in the database.
 So the database, you can give your users as many roles as you want so far when we've created our, we haven't given them any rules yet.
 So our world's property is empty, but thanks to how they get roles.
 Method is written.
 Our user will at least have role on our store user.
 It's done this way because all users need to have at least one role.
-So by convention, we always give them at least role_user.
-The only rule about these roles strings that they must start with role underscore.
+So by convention, we always give them at least ROLE_USER.
+The only rule about these roles strings that they must start with `ROLE_`.
 And later in this tutorial, we'll understand why.
-Anyways, the moment we log in simply calls get roles.
+Anyways, the moment we log in simply calls `getRoles()`.
 We return the array of roles and it stores those.
 We can actually see this down on the web debug toolbar.
-If we click on the icon there, we can see roles, role_user.
-So then when we go to /admin, this matches our first access control here.
-It checks to see if we have role admin, we don't, and it denies access.
+If we click on the icon there, we can see roles, `ROLE_USER`.
+So then when we go to `/admin`, this matches our first access control here.
+It checks to see if we have `ROLE_ADMIN`, we don't, and it denies access.
 Now, one key thing about the way access control works.
 And we'll see this a little bit.
 We'll talk more about this later is that only one rule ever matches.
 So if you ever had a, uh, two entries like this, if I went to /admin, that would match the first